U.S Department of Health & Human ServicesHHSNational Institutes of HealthNIHNCATSNCATSCTSA ProgramCTSA

 Working Groups consider and develop solutions around specific clinical and translational science issues.
 Working Groups propose, and with CCOS programmatic support, deliver CTSA Program Steering Committee-approved projects that fill translational gaps and/or further CTSA Program objectives in high priority areas in clinical and translational science.
 Projects may result in outputs like consensus papers, white papers, publications, and/or plans for workshops, symposiums, meetings, and/or conferences.
 Working Groups may pursue funding for activities stemming from those deliverables through the CTSA Program Collaborative and Innovative Acceleration Award (CCIAs) or supplements; development of applications must take place outside of supported CTSA Program Groups.

-For more information about working groups, please review the CCOS Guidance for CTSA Program Groups
+Note: For more information about working groups, please review the CCOS Guidance for CTSA Program Groups document on the Governance and Guidance page.

 Enterprise Committees